balraj-johal/split-text/README.md

 # Split Text

-GSAP-like text splitting class.

-It supports:
+Features:
 - splitting text into lines, words, and chars
-- CJT locales
+- support for Chinese, Japanese, Thai, Korean, etc
-- nested HTML elements (with all the types of splits 😉)
+- nested HTML elements (with all the types of splits)
 - text balancing
 - emoji